tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/3/LessonPlan.md

 * Amazon Lex "talks" to AWS Lambda to perform initialization and validation, fulfillment, or both.

-Explain to students that in this demo, you will show how to process `ElicitSlots`, `Delegate` and `Close` response events.
+Explain to students that in this demo, you will show how to process `ElicitSlots`, `Delegate`, and `Close` response events.

 Close the slides and log-in into the AWS Management Console using your IAM administrator user, once you are logged in, type `Lambda` into the _AWS services_ search box and click on _Lambda_ to open the AWS Lambda console.